*Whole30 Cauliflower Chicken Fried Rice (Gluten Free Paleo Keto) – a fast, nutritious meal that tastes like take-out, but is free of soy and carbs!

 To get dinner ready even faster, look for bagged cauliflower rice in the produce and frozen sections of your grocery store.
 Or simply put chopped cauliflower in the food processor to make your own.
 Either way, this meal can be on the table in under 20 minutes!

 This is a great way to get your take-out fix while still eating clean.
 Although we love Asian food, we try to avoid take-out due to all the added sodium and MSG.
-For another Asian inspired Whole30 compliant meal, check out this super popular Asian Chicken Shopped Salad.
+For another Asian inspired Whole30 compliant meal, check out this super popular Asian Chicken Shopped Salad or these Whole30 Egg Roll Bowls.
 For a little Indian flair, I also love this Whole30 Chicken Tikka Masala with Cauliflower Rice (made in the Instant Pot!)